-How we manage your homeowners or condominium association in Riverton
+How we deal with your homeowners or condominium association in Riverton

-We require that the tenant abide by all community and association covenants.
-To guide us in this duty, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the tenant abide by all community and association rules.
+To assist us in this duty, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
-Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over your old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
+Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-a useful archive for property owners in Riverton
+a handy source for rental investors in Riverton

-- Before you lease out your rental property in Riverton
+- Before you put a renter in your investment in Riverton

 - Collections and evictions